syrgak33/linuxlabs/8day/lab8.md

 # SUID GUID sticky bits.
 1. find all files in /usr/bin directory with SUID permissions enabled.
-2. find all files in /usr/bin directory with GUID permissions enabled.
+2. find all files in /usr/bin directory with GID permissions enabled.
 See the groups they belong.
-3. Create a file add full permission 777 and sticky bit, send this file to /tmp folder, login as another user, t ry to delete it.
-4. what is the difference between 's' and capital 'S' while checking SUID and GUID?
-5. what is the difference between simple execute permission and SUID&GUID permissions?

-# ACL Access Control List.
-1. create a file in /tmp as root and list ACLs of that file.
-Add any user to ACL of that file, so that he could read and write into it.
-Login as a user who doesn't have any acl permissions and try to change contents of a file.
-2. Remove ACLs from created file.
+3. Create 2 files in /tmp directory as 2 different users, try to delete each others file.